torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 Legacy BPF Packet access instructions
 -------------------------------------

-eBPF previously introduced special instructions for access to packet data that were carried over from classic BPF.
+BPF previously introduced special instructions for access to packet data that were carried over from classic BPF.
 However, these instructions are deprecated and should no longer be used.